czirakim/remove-netscaler-vip/README.md

 ## Remove-netscaler-vip

-This project is for removing a VIP from a Citrix Netscaler ADC.\n The script removes any vips you put in the file /group_vars/vips It only needs the vip name and then it will fetch the lb name, services and servers using the nitro api.
+This project is for removing a VIP from a Citrix Netscaler ADC.
+The script removes any vips you put in the file /group_vars/vips It only needs the vip name and then it will fetch the lb name, services and servers using the nitro api.